CarolCupas/carolcupaswebsite/_drafts/jugar-para-ganar.md

 ---
 ![](/images/CC london arte.jpg)

-¿Who doesn't like to have one's own way?
+¿Who doesn't like to get one's your own way?

-I do not consider me like someone 100% competitive because I want to enjoy what I do rather than winning at all costs.
-In my childhood, the board games were fashionable and there wasn't so technology as today.
-I still like the classic games but now I downloaded some apps on my smartphone.
+I do not consider myself someone 100% competitive because I want to enjoy what I do rather than winning at all costs.
+In my childhood, the board games were all the rage and there wasn't as much technology as today.
+I still like classic games but now I download their apps on my smartphone and I may or may not need an opponent.

-I don't consider myself 100% competitive because I want to enjoy what I do instead of winning at all costs.
-In my childhood, board games were all the rage and didn't have as much technology as today.
-I still like classic games, but now I download some apps on my smartphone.

-Recently, I played with my sister and it's fun when I was winning but sometimes I let her win loll... (it isn't true).
-The trust is that I don't like losing but I've learned that I don't have the correct pieces that sum many points but despite that, I don't make it easy for her.
+Recently, I played with my sister and it is fun while I am beating her but sometimes I let her win loll... (not true).
+The truth is that I don't like losing but I've learned that I don't always have the correct pieces that sum many points but even so, I don't make it easy for her, and I enjoy the rest of the match.

-Experimenting failures in life is not beautiful, many of these carry with tears, a sense of empty into the heart and maybe some long nights but in the same way that occurs in a game, I know it is like a match and there are more to begin yet.
+Experiencing defeats in life is not cool, many of these bring tears, a feeling of emptiness in the heart, and maybe some long nights but in the same way that occurs in a game, I know it is like a match and there are others more to start yet.

-¿A quién no le gusta salirse con la suya?

-No me considero alguien 100% competitiva porque quiero disfrutar de lo que hago en lugar de ganar a toda costa.
-En mi niñez, los juegos de mesa estaban de moda y no había tanta tecnología como hoy.
-Aún me sigue gustando los juegos clásicos pero ahora los descargo en el móvil y puede que necesite o no de un contrincante.

-Recientemente jugaba con mi hermana y es super divertido cuando le voy ganando pero a veces le dejo ganar jajajaa... (no es cierto).
-La verdad es que no me gusta perder pero he aprendido que no siempre cuento con las piezas correctas que sumen muchos puntos pero aun así no se lo pongo fácil e intento disfrutar el juego.

-Experimentar derrotas en la vida no es bonito, muchas vienen acompañadas de lágrimas, una sensación de vacío en el corazón y quizás noches largas pero del mismo modo que ocurre en un juego, he aprendido que se trata de una partida y aún quedan más por empezar.

 Life is like a big roller coaster that consists of many turns where for moments we are up and down, for that reason, it's better to take a deep breath and enjoy it.